this-pama/pong-game/README.md

 Over the years, Pong game has gained popularity and has become one of the most common game around and many developers has release differnt versions of the game.
 Click [here] (https://github.com/adedapopaul/pong-game) to access it on github.
+You can also check out the app [here] (https://adedapopaul.github.io/pong-game/).

 ##Features: